skurfer/Tractor/README.md

     cat VTS_01_?.VOB | ffprobe -

 If you see the stream, you might be able to pull it out.
-Assuming the DTS data is in stream 2:
+Assuming you want DTS data, and you see it in stream 2:

     cat VTS_01_?.VOB | ffmpeg -i - -c:a copy -map 0:2 ~/Desktop/out.dts